3bit-techs/vvpctl/README.md

 * Dry run mode
 * Automatic Deployment Target creation and reference on the deployment
 * Synchronous interactions with the API (waiting for the desired state transition)
-* Automatic self-heal a Deployment by cancelling it when the current state is `FAILED`.
+* Automatic self-heal a Deployment by cancelling it when the current state is `FAILED`
+* Automatic rollback of a Deployment to its previous state (when updating)

 ## Install